 As with all legends and mythical stories from the early centuries, there are varying accounts of truth; this is also the case with the legend of Saint David.

 It is believed that David was born to mother Non and father Sant around the year 550 on a cliff top during a fierce storm on the outskirts of Mynyw, the place we now know to be St Davids.
-David was baptised at nearby Porthclais by Saint Elvis before being sent to Whitland to be educated at a monastery.
+The story of his birth is somewhat fascinating also, as it is believed Non was all alone.
+Later David was baptised at nearby Porthclais by Saint Elvis before being sent to Whitland to be educated at a monastery.